fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

     This is where you start to think about the architecture of your application, and how to make it scalable, fault-tolerant, and secure.
 You'd want to monitor your application, and make sure it's running smoothly.
 You would not want anybody accessing your data, securing them, and allowing only a selected few to access it.
 The differences between a monolith and a microservice architecture help.

-The difference between the platform I am building, and this curriculum is that I would be writing code, building this right with you, and you'd be able to live the entire process from two perspectives and gain much more insight from start to finish.
+The difference between the cbrtl and this curriculum is that I would be writing code, building this right with you, and you'd be able to live the entire process from two perspectives and gain much more insight from start to finish.
 While following this curriculum, you'd be doing it yourself.
 I'd still be available to help you out in any way I could.

 - [Languages](#languages)
 - [Problem Solving/ Data Structures](#problem-solving-data-structures)